nickfargo/state/_includes/content/api/state/attributes.md

 By default, states are **weakly immutable** — their data, methods, guards, substates, and transitions cannot be altered once the state has been constructed.
 Applying the `mutable` attribute lifts the restriction of immutability, exposing instance methods such as [`mutate`](#state--methods--mutate), [`addMethod`](#state--methods--add-method), [`addSubstate`](#state--methods--add-substate), etc., which can be used to alter the contents of the state.

-The `mutable` attribute is inherited from both superstates and protostates, unless any also bear the [`immutable`](#state--attributes--immutable) attribute.

 {% highlight javascript %}
 {% include examples/api/state/attributes--mutable.js %}
 {% endhighlight %}